mark-spurgeon/taskresume.py/README.md

 ![tasks.png](tasks.png)

 To use it, just copy the `taskresume.py` file and put it in your branch.
-On your main script, use it like this :
+On your main script, load tasks like this :
 ```
 from taskresume import TaskBundle

 taskbundle = TaskBundle(slash_task=",\n") # task manager, add arguments to overwrite format

-taskbundle.loadFile('test_tasks.txt') # load source file
+taskbundle.loadFile('tasks.txt') # load task list

 if taskbundle.hasLoadedList:
     for task in taskbundle.list :